ErpNetDocs/tech/advanced/track-changes.md

 | 4 | Track Object, Attribute & BLOB Changes | All the data of Level 3 <br> + <br> Changes in the values of BLOB attributes.                |

+## Effects And Storage

+The system stores information based on the tracking level.
+The following topics summarizes the stored data and other considerations and remarks:

 ### Level 0 - Do Not Track Changes.